AlexMc889/Portfolio/Kubernetes Project/writeup.md

 ## Overview

 The goal of this project is to:
-- Set up a kuberentes cluster using kubeadm on EC2 with a control plane and one worker node
+- Set up a kubernetes cluster using kubeadm on EC2 with a control plane and one worker node
 - Deploy a nginx web server running ModSecurity as a WAF
-- Use Falco to secure containersdoes it
+- Use Falco to secure and log container activity

 ## Setup Cluster
 - Lets install kubeadm